David Baker - artist and photographer

 - First, I "draw" the image and artifacts with thick Gesso.
 If the shapes don't finally match - then there are echos / reinforcement / empathy / shadows.

 - Mix acrylic / water colour on canvas.

 - Paint to canvas to draw main shapes and panels.

-Prints - framed or not; matted or not; no glass, plain glass, museum glass; print to canvas, paper, "metalic" paper; behind clear acrylic.
+Prints - framed or not; matted or not; no glass; print to canvas, archival paper, "metalic" paper; behind clear acrylic.

-I love texture and macro photography, it creates a new world and has new dimensions - both micro and astronomical.
+I love texture and macro photography, it creates a new world, has new dimensions - both micro and astronomical.
 I also drive for composition and balance without telling the whole story.

-Facebook.com/JustArtingAround is my diary for new work and exhibitions.
-“Arting” is conducting an orchestra or dancing.
 It is a conglomerate / weave of emotions, colour, decisions, movement, materials, tools, position, composition.
 Every few seconds, a new decision, new feeling, new energy and excitement.
-To start I need an idea or two, canvas, gesso, colour, tools, paint wet on wet?, a few colours, mix on or off the canvas?, medium to add?.
+To start I need an idea or two, canvas, gesso, colour, tools, paint wet on wet?
+Colours, mix on or off the canvas?
+Use a medium?.
 Then go.
 I get inside the painting, work from within, teasing-out, playing; colours, light and shapes dancing within families / communities.
 A new idea is born and the painting evolves until I come up for air.
 Sometimes that’s it.
 Sometimes a few highlight or shadow tweeks.
 Huge fun and excitement.
 Huge giving and getting back.

-I have noticed that all canvas and paper (like marble) has a life within.
-It is my job, privilege, ambition to give form, personality and soul to that inner life.
+For me all canvas and paper (like marble) has a life within.
+It is my privilege, ambition to give form, personality and soul to that inner life.